 Immediately after a deep cleaning you might have some discomfort and aching.
 After your mouth has had some time to heal you should notice some of the following improvements:

-If you are in the Roanoke area and would like to have better oral health, please give We Care Dental Care a call at 540-427-7274.
-Dr. Benjamin Burkitt treats patients of all ages so the whole family can get the quality care they deserve.
+If you would like to have better oral health, please give We Care Dental Care a call at 540-427-7274.
+Your dentist in Roanoke, VA treats patients of all ages so the whole family can get the preventive dentistry care they deserve.